vapo643/SimHBSftwerdv/architecture/03-infrastructure/platform-migration-strategy.md

 const rollbackProcedure = {
   decisionTree: {
     start: 'Issue detected during cutover',

     decision1: {
       question: 'Is it a critical system failure?',
       yes: 'Execute FULL rollback immediately',
-      no: 'Proceed to decision2'
+      no: 'Proceed to decision2',
     },

     decision2: {
       question: 'Can issue be fixed in < 30 min?',
       yes: 'Attempt hotfix',
-      no: 'Proceed to decision3'
+      no: 'Proceed to decision3',
     },

     decision3: {
       question: 'Is it affecting < 20% of users?',
       yes: 'Execute PARTIAL rollback',
-      no: 'Execute COMPONENT rollback'
+      no: 'Execute COMPONENT rollback',
-    }
+    },
   },

   fullRollbackSteps: [
     {
       step: 1,